 I read many books and periodicals for writers during my early learning years, but some of my best writing lessons came in the form of the corrections my professional book editors made in my book manuscripts.
 Somewhere along the line, I began to keep an "Editing Checklist" for myself as a reminder of all the mistakes I wanted to avoid in my writing.
 You should do the same.

 In time, I began to do serious self-study in the rules of grammar and punctuation until I felt confident enough to begin to offer my editing services to writers in 2004.
-Since then, I've helped many first-time authors whose books are getting rave reviews on Amazon.
+Since then, I've helped many first-time authors whose books got rave reviews on Amazon.
 (See some of them here.)

 Electronic Editing: A Great Way to Learn How to Improve Your Writing

-A VERY EXPERIENCED EDITOR and author on the Web who works exclusively with paper manuscripts (the norm in the trade publishing industry) has published an article on his site saying that "Hiring an editor to work directly with your electronic file actually excludes you from the learning process you would otherwise experience by making corrections to the manuscript yourself.
+A VERY EXPERIENCED EDITOR and author on the Web who works exclusively with paper manuscripts (perhaps still the norm in the trade publishing industry) has published an article on his site saying that "Hiring an editor to work directly with your electronic file actually excludes you from the learning process you would otherwise experience by making corrections to the manuscript yourself.
 If you're serious about a career as a professional writer, you should take the time to learn what your editor points out to you so that you won't make those same mistakes in the future.
 I will work with electronic files, but must charge a higher fee."

 I agree that beginning writers who want to become professionals must make an effort to learn how to write better, and studying the changes an editor makes to your book manuscript is one way to do this.
 But that study can be done as well on screen as on paper.
-It's what the author does with the lessons here that count.
+It's what the author does with the lessons here that counts.
 (See left for how I learned from the editors who copy edited my various books.)

-And why should an author have to learn how to decipher the many different copyeditor marks on a paper copy and then spend hours manually making all those changes to his or her copy on computer?
+And why should an author have to learn how to decipher the many different copyeditor marks on a paper copy and then spend hours manually making all those changes to his or her copy on computer.

-Study My Electronic Editing and Learn
+Study Your Electronic Editing and Learn